 Blaine groaned down at the cell phone chiming insistently on the bed next to him.
 "What the hell do you want, Hummel?
 I'm in enough pain already."

 "Grouchy today, aren't we, Anderson?
 Cheer up.
 I'm coming over to cure you with vast quantities of good food and TLC."

-Blaine pulled the phone away to look and make sure he was in fact speaking to Kurt Hummel.
+Blaine pulled the phone away long enough to look at the screen and make sure he was in fact speaking to Kurt Hummel.
 "I'm not sick.
 I have a sprained ankle."

 "Good food for the soul.
 Vicodin for the ankle, I imagine."